ShinyFabio/ADViSELipidomics_book/docs/03-guide.md

 ### Enrichment Analysis {#sec352}

 The Enrichment Analysis sub-menu allows for building different lipid sets from the chemical features of the lipids: i.e., lipid classes, total chain length (the sum of all carbon atoms in the tails), total unsaturation (the sum of all the double bonds in the tails).
-Then, after defining a ranking for the lipids (i.e., logarithmic Fold Change, p-value, adjusted p-value, or B statistic), it identifies enriched sets of lipids using a permutation test.
+After defining a ranking for the differential abundant lipids (i.e., ranking considering logarithmic Fold Change, p-value, adjusted p-value, or B statistic), it identifies enriched sets of lipids using a permutation test.
 To achieve a robust result, it was necessary to perform a few million permutations, hence this process may take a while.
+Since Enrichment Analysis takes as input the differential analysis results, you need first to run the last one.

 <img src="images/enrichment.png" width="100%" />